 - Income (select my forms)

-- Profit or Loss from Rentals and Royalties (Reported on Schedule E)
+- Profit or Loss from Business (Reported on Schedule C) OR Profit or Loss from Rentals or Royalties (reported on Schedule E)

 What if I rented my home for less than 15 days?

 There is a special rule if you use your home as a residence and rent it out for fewer than 15 days.
 Under this special rule, you do not report any of the rental income and do not deduct any expenses as rental expenses.

 If you have other properties that do not fall under this days rented rule, report as normal.